Skip to main content

 Then run:

-bin/cbicall validate-param -p my-center-wes.yaml
+bin/cbicall validate-parameters -p my-center-wes.yaml

-validate-param resolves the workflow implementation, checks that the selected resource is compatible with it, resolves the backend resource location, and verifies installed bundle metadata when cbicall-resource-id.json or cbicall-resource-installation.json is present in DATADIR.
+validate-parameters resolves the workflow implementation, checks that the selected resource is compatible with it, resolves the backend resource location, and verifies installed bundle metadata when cbicall-resource-id.json or cbicall-resource-installation.json is present in DATADIR.

 Contributor Checklist